Short-barreled rifle

 Short-barreled rifle broadly refers to any rifle with an unusually short barrel.
 The term carbine describes a production rifle with a reduced barrel length for easier handling in confined spaces.
 Concern about concealment for illegal purposes has encouraged regulations specifying minimum barrel lengths and overall lengths.

 Measurement method

 Barrel length is measured from the end of the muzzle to the front of the breechface, typically by inserting a measuring rod into the barrel.
 Barrel length may partially comprise a permanently attached muzzle accessory (such as a recoil compensator or flash suppressor).
 Overall length is measured between the extreme ends of the gun, along a centerline which passes through the middle of the barrel.
 For rifles fitted with folding or telescoping stocks (such as U.S. Carbine M1A1), US Federal guidelines state that measurement is performed with the stock unfolded as intended for use as a rifle.
-Some states – such as California and Michigan – measure overall length with the stock folded.
+In some states, such as California and Michigan, the rifle's overall length is measured with the stock folded.